 People love walking along the shores of a lake.
 The open space created by the surface of the water and the mountain backdrop provide an atmosphere that can relax yet inspire.
 And this is where the twenty Carinthian Slow Trails come in.
 Relaxed paths with lakeside views, not more than 10 km in length and a max.
 300 m difference in altitude.

-One of the three Slow Trails at Lake Millstätter See has a long tradition as a path with special qualities.
+One of the two Slow Trails at Lake Millstätter See has a long tradition as a path with special qualities.
 The 2.6 km circular route at the foot of Mystic Mount Mirnock, home to the legend of the Mirnock giant and his ill-fated love for a fisherman’s daughter, offers breathtaking views of Lake Millstätter See time and again.
 Locals have been drawn up onto this mountain for generations to enjoy the romance of its fascinating views and wonderful sunsets.
-The second trail at Lake Millstätter See – the Slow Trail Zwergsee – leads through the shade of chestnut- and pine tree forests, in the midst of which there is a little viewing platform, shaped like the bow of a ship.
-Anyone who stops and looks out across the dark blue lake, scattered with the white sails of boats, and allows their eyes to wander towards the rooftops of the art nouveau villas along the shores as they glisten in the sun, all the while listening to the sounds from the forest – they will find their thoughts slow down.

-Lake Millstätter See Slow Trail ‘Southern Shore’, new as of last year, leads hikers closer to the mineral-rich water than any other.
+Lake Millstätter See Slow Trail ‘Southern Shore’ leads hikers closer to the mineral-rich water than any other.
 The path winds its way across 4.4 km from Seeboden, along the silent, natural shore, past hidden bays and sandy beaches.
 Lake Encounters® await you along the southern shore and its information boards tell you about life at the lake, boat architecture and fishing.
 What’s more, there are hammocks that invite you to relax at various secluded spots.

 The Slow Trail at Lake Afritzer See has been earning itself a reputation as one of the popular pleasure trails.
 At the feet of the Mirnock and Wöllaner Nock mountains, the idyllic trail leads 4.6 km through the biodiverse conservation area of Lake Afritzer See, home to more than 15 types of fish and crayfish.
 From the beginning of the trail at the south side of Seepark car park – easily recognisable by the entrance gate of crossed boat frames – all the way to Feld am See, hammocks and benches invite you to take a break at the most picturesque spots.